kohlhofer/Crossings/chapters/chapter-02.md

 Ada returns to her ledger, makes another mark.
 Credit for the eggs.
 She does not look up as the mother and child disappear down the street.

-Through the window, a figure appears on the street.
-Brother Calvin walks slowly past the store, his eyes on the windows.
-He pauses at the door.
-Ada's hand stills on the ledger page.
-She does not look up, but her shoulders tense.
-Calvin's shadow falls across the doorway for a moment, then moves on.
-Ada's pencil resumes its careful marks, but her movements are stiffer now.
+Through the window, a figure moves down the street.
+Brother Calvin walks his usual route, his presence felt before he is seen.
+He does not stop, does not pause, but Ada's hand stills on the ledger page.
+She waits, listening, then continues her work.
+Her movements are more careful now, more deliberate.

 He takes his parcel, nods, and steps outside.
 The sun is higher now, the street empty except for a stray dog panting in the shade.
 The dog's ribs show through its coat, and it watches him.
 He unwraps the bread, breaks off a piece, and drops it near the dog.
 The dog sniffs, then eats, its tail moving once.